mmuller88/mmblog/content/amplify-permission-eng/index.md

 }
 ```

 The solution is impressive because of the reduced space in the DynamoDB table.
-However, with a large amount of items it would mean a large number of lambda calls which would drive up the cost.
-Also the delay due to the lambda call can be too significant.
+However, with a large number of items it would mean a large number of lambda calls which would drive up the cost.
+Also, the delay due to the lambda call can be too significant.

 ## JWT Claim